Extended Finite Elements for 3D-1D coupled problems via a PDE-constrained optimization approach: Introduction

 \section{Introduction}

 Coupled partial differential equation problems on 3D and 1D domains arise from the application of dimensional reduction models to equi-dimensional problems where cylindrical or nearly-cylindrical inclusions with small cross sectional size are embedded in a larger 3D domain, \cite{Koppl2018,Zunino2019,BGS3D1D2022}.
-Indeed, the treatment of such narrow and elongated regions as one-dimensional manifolds reduces the overhead in simulations related to the generation of a computational mesh inside the inclusions.
-On the other hand, the mathematical formulation of 3D-1D coupled problems requires non standard approaches, and specialized numerical schemes are needed to correctly account for the presence of singularities \cite{Gracie2010,Heltai2019,Gjerde2019,Kuchta2021,BGSV3D1D2022}.
-The use of a 3D mesh non conforming to the 1D domains is quite a standard in the available approaches, but, in some cases, sub-optimal convergence rates are observed unless adaptive refinement close to the singularity is used, see e.g. \cite{Heltai2019,Koppl2020}.
+The treatment of such narrow and elongated regions as one-dimensional manifolds reduces the overhead in simulations related to the generation of a computational mesh inside the inclusions.
+Suitable matching conditions need to be added at the interfaces to close the problem, depending on the nature of the described physical phenomenon: in some cases the solution is expected to be continuous at the interface, as in the description of damaged vessels in tumour induced angiogenesis \cite{Giverso2016}, of thin membranes \cite{Chaplain2019}, or in the modeling of fiber reinforced materials \cite{Steinbrecher2020}; in other cases, filtration like conditions, yielding a discontinuity at the 3D-1D interfaces are preferred, as for plant-roots nutrient uptake from the subsoil \cite{Schroder2012,Koch2018}, in geological applications \cite{Gjerde2018a}, or again in angiogenesis \cite{Notaro2016,Koppl2020}.
+However, the mathematical formulation of 3D-1D coupled problems requires non-standard approaches, and specialized numerical schemes are needed to correctly account for the presence of singularities.
+A possibility lies in the use of regularizing functions to approximate the singular terms \cite{Heltai2019,Koch2020}, or of lifting techniques \cite{Koppl2018}.
+In \cite{Gjerde2019} the solution is split in a regular part, approximated by standard methods, and an irregular part, for which an analytical solution is given.
+Domain decomposition approaches are finally proposed in \cite{Kuchta2021} based on Lagrange multipliers, and in \cite{BGS3D1D2022,BGS3D1Ddisc} where a PDE-constrained optimization method is presented.